Skip to content

 - United HealthCare

-What documentation should I bring to the doctor's office?
+What documents should I bring to the doctor's office?

 The practice uses this information to confirm your health insurance coverage and to send your health insurance company charges for payment of the services provided.